Why My Power Steering Whine When Cold

 Another thing you can do to reduce the noise is to put a fan on your radiator.
 This will help circulate the fluid and reduce the amount of drag on the system.
 You can also try using a heat shield around your power steering cooler to further reduce friction.

-See also How to Calm an Excited Dog in the Car
+See also How to Turn on the Heater in a Car

 If all else fails, you may need to replace your power steering pump.
 While this may not be ideal, it is usually the only solution for reducing the noise significantly.